 13. The Company will make all reasonable efforts to install on the agreed date.
 If components proposed become unobtainable The Company will substitute technically equivalent or better components at the same or reduced cost in which case the price charged will be reduced to reflect any savings.
 The Company cannot be held responsible for delays which may occur for reasons beyond the control of The Company related inter alia to installation or related works.
 If such delays occur The Company will reschedule and complete the work as soon as possible except in circumstances arising from such delays which render completion unreasonable in which case The Company reserves the right to cancel the contract and reimburse any payments made less costs incurred.
 If after signing the contract The Customer decides to re-specify the work The Company will endeavour to incorporate any changes providing they are technically possible, The Company has the necessary resources, and necessary permissions are in place.
 If The Company agrees to the changes The Customer must confirm in writing within 14 days of the first notification.
 The Company will readjust the price by written agreement beforehand if possible or if not by later written agreement or if not by referring to any priced documents if this applies or if not by a reasonable amount for the work done and goods supplied resulting from the re-specification.
 In the case of major delays of the delivery of goods The Customer may be offered different products of comparable of equivalent specification.
-In the case of major delays to the delivery of goods The Domestic Customer will be entitled to cancel the contract and receive a full refund in line with the Renewable Energy Consumer Code and the Supply of Goods and Services Act 1982.
+In the case of major delays to the delivery of goods The Domestic Customer will be entitled to cancel the contract and receive a full refund in line with the Renewable Energy Consumer Code and the Consumer Rights Act 2015.

 14. The Company reserves the right to reschedule the installation if unavoidable to dates reasonably acceptable to The Customer.
 If The Customer reschedules in an untimely fashion causing extra unavoidable costs to The Company The Customer will become responsible for extra costs incurred such as unrecoverable installation team labour costs at an hourly rate of £55 plus VAT at a minimum of 8 hours per day per person.